Research Training (Years 2-3)

 Basic, translational, clinical, and epidemiologic research

-Our division has an NIH-sponsored T32 training grant to support developing physician-scientists during fellows' research years (AI007613; Gulick, 1999-2025).
+Our division has an NIH-sponsored T32 training grant to support developing physician-scientists during fellows' research years (AI007613; Gulick, 1999-2026).
 The objective is to train physician-scientists in biomedical research, with an emphasis on the pathogenesis of infectious diseases.
-Weill Cornell also has an NIH-funded Clinical and Translational Science Center (CTSC; TR00457; Imperato, 2007-2027) with state-of-the-art facilities for conducting translational and clinical research.
-The ID Division facilities include over 12,000 square feet of research and administrative space.
-There are 10 research laboratories (7,500 sq. ft.) in the medical college and the Belfer Research Building equipped for basic and translational molecular, microbiological, and immunologic studies.
-Current annual funding for sponsored research and training in the ID Division in 2022-2023 exceeded $37.5 million.
+Weill Cornell Medicine also has an NIH-funded Clinical and Translational Science Center (CTSC; TR00457; Imperato, 2007-2027) with state-of-the-art facilities for conducting translational and clinical research.
+Research spaces in the medical college and the Belfer Research Building equipped for basic and translational molecular, microbiological, and immunologic studies, and include biosafety level 3 research laboratories.
+Current annual funding for sponsored research and training in the ID Division in 2024-2025 exceeded $30 million.

 Several departmental and medical school-wide programs are available to support fellows interested in research careers with the transition to junior faculty.
-These opportunities include the Weill Department of Medicine’s Fund for the Future, the JumpStart Research Career Development Program and CTSC’s KL2 Career Development Awards.
+These opportunities include the Weill Department of Medicine’s Fund for the Future, the Burroughs Wellcome Weill Cornell Physician-Scientist Program and CTSC’s KL2 Career Development Awards.

 The following pathways are intended to serve as a guide for the 2nd/3rd years and are meant to be flexible and adaptable to match individual fellows' interests.